TYPO3/Surf/Documentation/Installation/Index.rst

     composer require typo3/surf:^2.0

 The advantage of this method is that you can directly inspect the source files of surf without any further configuration in your IDE.

+.. note:: Because of surf's dependencies it could be that you can't install surf in your project root.
+In that case you should install surf in a sub directory.

 .. _installation-build-phar: